MFM Presents… Brief Recess

 Welcome to Brief Recess.
 I'm Michael Foote.

-Today we're going to be talking about the last time I was ever seen in public in a romper, Melissa's last time at an estate sale, the Diddy trial, the time Melissa had to talk to her mother about water sports.
+Today we're going to be talking about the last time I was ever seen in public in a romper, Melissa's last time out in an estate sale, the Diddy trial, the time Melissa had to talk to her mother about water sports.

 Monica Lewinsky, deep dives into cases about special immigration juvenile status, an interview with Congressman Robert Garcia, and all the questions you send me in my DMs.